manoschdls-spec/manoschdls-spec/README.md

 A Mathematics graduate bridging the gap between data science, machine learning, and business administration.
 Combining a rigorous background in statistics with corporate strategy to build data products that drive revenue.

+*🎓 BSc in Mathematics - University of Ioannina.*
 *🎓 Master in Business Administration (MBA) - European University Cyprus (Graduating Feb 2027).*
 *🎓 Master of Science (MSc) in Data Science & Machine Learning - Hellenic Open University (Starting Oct 2026).*